113ll3/Ibmclouddocscli/reference/ibmcloud/cli_resource_group.md

 ```
 {: codeblock}

-Restore a resource reclamation with ID `d9fendfwlw`, leave a comment of "need to use for another 3 months", and show JSON output:
+Restore a resource reclamation with ID `d9fendfwlw`, leave a comment of `need to use for another 3 months`, and show JSON output:

 ```bash
 ibmcloud resource reclamation-restore "d9fendfwlw" --comment "need to use for another 3 months" --output JSON
 ```